Designing Sousveillance Tools for Gig Workers

 Related papers

-We characterize transparency-related harms, mitigation strategies, and worker needs.
+We identify transparency-related harms, mitigation strategies, and worker needs.

-New regulations that require platforms to publish public transparency reports may be a more effective solution to improve worker well-being.
+We argue that new regulations requiring platforms to publish public transparency reports may be a more effective solution to improve worker well-being.

 arXiv Detail & Related papers (2024-06-16T00:46:49Z) - Understanding the Factors Influencing Self-Managed Enterprises of Crowdworkers: A Comprehensive Review [49.623146117284115]